davidevanlovett/p3-sequelize-starter-kit/client/README.md

 - Configure the server correctly.
 - Go!

+For now, the application is a simple note taker with authentication.

 ## Opinions

 - ESlint hard mode.
 Will fail to compile if lint errors found.